 A bankruptcy will also stay on your credit report for a minimum of seven years and, in some cases, could linger as long as 10 years.
 The bankruptcy notation on your credit profile and the initial drop in credit score will make it more challenging to borrow money at reasonable rates for the foreseeable future.

-“If any of the loans you discharge in bankruptcy has a cosigner, that person will now be responsible for repaying the outstanding loan balance,” said Maliga.
+“If any of the loans you discharge in bankruptcy has a co-signer, that person will now be responsible for repaying the outstanding loan balance,” says Maliga.

 You may also be required to surrender certain possessions as part of the bankruptcy filing process to repay creditors.
-These possessions can include vacation or rental properties, valuable art, stamp or coin collections, fine jewelry, designer clothing, antique furniture, certain investments and other items at the court’s discretion, said Maliga.
+Maliga says that these possessions can include vacation or rental properties, valuable art, stamp or coin collections, fine jewelry, designer clothing, antique furniture, certain investments and other items at the court’s discretion.

 How to get out of $12,000 worth of debt